-An adaptive Finite Point Method for compressible flow calculations has been presented.
-On the basis of a robust WLSQ procedure and an iteratively-improved local approximation, an upwind semi-discrete scheme is constructed in each cloud of points.
-This methodology, in conjunction with a multi-stage time integration scheme, allows solving real three-dimensional problems minimizing the dependence of the numerical results on the spatial discretization of the analysis domain, the local cloud topology and the parameters of the local approximation.
-All these are important achievements which make possible further enhancement and expansion of the FPM capabilities.
+An adaptive finite point method (FPM) for compressible flow calculations has been presented.
+On the basis of a robust WLSQ procedure and an iteratively improved local approximation, an upwind semi-discrete scheme is constructed for each cloud of points.
+This methodology, in conjunction with a multi-stage time integration scheme, allows solving real 3D problems minimizing the dependence of the numerical results on the spatial discretization of the analysis domain, the local cloud topology and the parameters of the local approximation.
+All these are important achievements, which make possible further enhancement and extension of the FPM capabilities for practical 3D applications.